Our Excellent Teaching Staff

 Kathleen Pender grew up in Northfield, MN and received her B.A. in Dance from St. Olaf College.
 Kathleen teaches creative dance, ballet, tap, and modern classes at the Northfield Arts Guild and assists classes with Young Dance in Minneapolis.
 She is also Company Manager with performance company Stuart Pimsler Dance & Theater and performs for Minneapolis-based choreographer Taja Will.
 With deep passion for dance education and performance, Kathleen is grateful to be teaching for the Northfield Arts Guild’s dance program, which served as her dance foundation and fostered her development as an artist.

 Megan Proft has been involved at the Guild as an actress, dancer, choreographer and teacher since 2002, working with all ages and skill levels along the way.
-Recent Guild credits include The Curious Incident of the Dog in the Night-Time, The Rocky Horror Show and Danse Macabre.
+Just a few of her favorite musical theater choreography credits include The Rocky Horror Show, Joseph and the Technicolor Dreamcoat and The Producers.
 She went to school for arts management, English and psychology, and is passionate about using art as a way to learn and grow.

 Shari Setchell is both a registered yoga teacher and certified Global Somatics Practitioner; she applies somatic and yogic principles training in her ballet instruction.
 A seven-time choreographer for Northfield High School’s Rock ‘n’ Roll Revival she also choreographs the fall musicals there.
 Furthermore, Shari teaches dance at Arcadia Charter School, and choreographs musicals with the Arts Guild and at the Paradise Center for the Arts.
 In all her work, Shari focuses on empowering her dancers by giving them tools to create their own style of performance.
 More than anything, she wants her students to know they are artists who can use dance and theater to express themselves in the world.